baywet/baywet/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Microsoft Graph SDK's and the OpenAPI fluent SDK generator [Kiota](https://github.com/microsoft/kiota).
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Go.
 - 👯 I’m looking to collaborate on open source projects related to environment.
-- 🤔 I’m looking for help with Java package management?
+- 🤔 I’m looking for help with Go package management?
 - 💬 Ask me about Microsoft Graph, dotnet, Azure DevOps and more!
 - 📫 How to reach me: @baywet.
 - 😄 Pronouns: he/him. ("oh great overlord" is also acceptable 😉)